She who walked in circles

 ---

-One evening she sat in front of the mirror and realized something that should have been obvious, but which she had never admitted:
+One evening she sat in front of the mirror and realized something that should have been obvious, but which she had never acknowledged:

-She had just stopped being the copy of her past.
+She had just stopped being a copy of her past.

-It was a transformative realization, but not dramatic – more like finally remembering a code you thought you had forgotten forever.
+It was a profound realization, but not dramatic – more like finally remembering a code she thought she had forgotten forever.

-And when she fully understood it, when it landed in her as a lived truth and not just a thought, something strange happened:
+And when she fully perceived it, when it landed in her as a lived truth and not just a thought, something strange happened:

-All parts of her – the General, the Archivist, the Patient, and the Acrobat – stopped arguing about who she should be.
+All parts of her – the General, the Archivist, The Patient One, and the Acrobat – stopped arguing about who she should be.

 For the first time, they stood not as competitors, but as a team.